pengyunbin/stats506/index.md

 [Assignment 1 Instruction](https://jbhender.github.io/Stats506/ProblemSet1.html)
 1. [Problem 1a](https://github.com/pengyunbin/stats506/blob/master/hw1_problem1a.do) uses STATA to convert data between long and wide format.
 [Problem 1b](https://github.com/pengyunbin/stats506/blob/master/hw1_problem1b.do) and [Problem 1c](https://github.com/pengyunbin/stats506/blob/master/hw1_problem1c.do) use STATA to perform logistic and robust regression.
 2. [Problem 2](https://github.com/pengyunbin/stats506/blob/master/hw1_problem_2.do) uses STATA to perform data analysis on RECS dataset, I will use other computing languages to perform the same analysis in subsequent assignments (dplyr in Assignment 2, data.table in Assignment 3).
-3. [Problem 3](https://github.com/pengyunbin/stats506/blob/master/hw1_problem_3.do) uses STATA to analysis National Health and Nutrition Examination Survey (NHANES) dataset, in particular how different demographic groups may have different results in audiometry test.
+3. [Problem 3](https://github.com/pengyunbin/stats506/blob/master/hw1_problem_3.do) uses STATA to analyze National Health and Nutrition Examination Survey (NHANES) dataset, in particular how different demographic groups may have different results in audiometry test.
 (Note: This data set will be used again in Assignment 4 but with SAS)

 ### Assignment 2 R: dplyr, multidimensional scaling, and Monte Carlo
 [Assignment 2 Instruction](https://jbhender.github.io/Stats506/ProblemSet2.html)